sinch/docs/docs/voice/voice-rest-api/voice-rest-api-callback-api.md

 **from** shows information of the initiator of the call.

-**callHeaders** is the call headers specified by an initiating Sinch SDK Client, or headers specified in a `connectMXP` action in a ICE response.
+**callHeaders** is the call headers specified by an initiating Sinch SDK Client, or headers specified in a `connectMXP` action in the ICE response.

 ### Response